-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 18 Dec 2025 Page 86 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 86 of 102

 SCHEDULE 13: REPORT ON ASSET MANAGEMENT MATURITY (cont) Question No. Function Question Maturity Level 0 Maturity Level 1 Maturity Level 2 3 Asset management policy To what extent has an asset management policy been documented, authorised and communicated?
 The organisation does not have a documented asset management policy.
 The organisation has an asset management policy, but it has not been authorised by top management, or it is not influencing the management of the assets.
 The organisation has an asset management policy, which has been authorised by top management, but it has had limited circulation.
 It may be in use to influence development of strategy and planning but its effect is limited.
 10 Asset management strategy What has the organisation done to ensure that its asset management strategy is consistent with other appropriate organisational policies and strategies, and the needs of stakeholders?
-The organisation has not considered the need to ensure that its asset management strategy is appropriately aligned with the organisation's other organisational policies and strategies or with stakeholder requirements.
+The organisation has not considered the need to ensure that its asset management strategy is appropriately aligned with the organisation's other organisational policies and strategies, or with stakeholder requirements.
 The need to align the asset management strategy with other organisational policies and strategies as well as stakeholder requirements is understood and work has started to identify the linkages or to incorporate them in the drafting of asset management strategy.
-Some of the linkages between the long-term asset management strategy and other organisational policies, strategies and stakeholder requirements are defined but the work is fairly well advanced but still incomplete.
+OR The organisation does not have an asset management strategy.
+Some of the linkages between the long-term asset management strategy and other organisational policies, strategies and stakeholder requirements are advanced but still incomplete.
 11 Asset management strategy In what way does the organisation's asset management strategy take account of the lifecycle of the assets, asset types and asset systems over which the organisation has stewardship?
 The organisation has not considered the need to ensure that its asset management strategy is produced with due regard to the lifecycle of the assets, asset types or asset systems that it manages.
 The need is understood, and the organisation is drafting its asset management strategy to address the lifecycle of its assets, asset types and asset systems.
+OR The organisation does not have an asset management strategy.
 The long-term asset management strategy takes account of the lifecycle of some, but not all, of its assets, asset types and asset systems.
 26 Asset management plan(s) How does the organisation establish and document its asset management plan(s) across the life cycle activities of its assets and asset systems?
-The organisation does not have an asset management strategy.
 The organisation does not have an identifiable asset management plan(s) covering asset systems and critical assets.
-The organisation is in the process of putting in place comprehensive, documented asset management plan(s) that cover all life cycle activities and do not take into consideration the full asset life cycle (including asset creation, acquisition, enhancement, utilisation, maintenance decommissioning and disposal).
+The organisation has asset management plan(s) but they are not aligned with the asset management strategy and objectives and do not take into consideration the full asset life cycle (including asset creation, acquisition, enhancement, utilisation, maintenance, decommissioning and disposal).
+The asset management plan(s) are established, documented, implemented and maintained for asset systems and critical assets to achieve the asset management strategy and asset management objectives across all life cycle phases.

-Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2020 Version: 9.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 87 of 108
+Document No: GNZ-012 Document Name: Asset Management Plan (AMP) Effective from: 1 July 2021 Version: 10.0a Responsible Manager: Chief Executive Approved by Directors: 18 Dec 2025 Page 87 of 102